AmesianX/RE_Plugins/IDASrvr/README.txt

 compiles with vs2008, make sure IDASDK envirnoment variable is set to your root sdk directory or you will have to fix include and lib directories in project.

+clients are provided for a variety of languages see sub directories.